skinnyleg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Fifth Task:
 	Description:
 the fifth task gets us to write a script that displays the directory content is a longer format and shows hidden content

+Sixth Task:
+	Description:
+the Sixth task gets us to write a script that displays the directory content is a longer format and shows hidden content and group and user ID displayed numerically